Prag8855/aab/content/guides/unemployment-benefits.md

 To get *ALG I*, you must...

 - **Try to find work**[^7]
-    You actively look for another job.
+    You must actively look for another job.
 You must prove that you are looking at job offers and applying for jobs.
 - **Be reachable**[^8]
-    The *Agentur für Arbeit* expects you to answer your phone and read your mail.
-If you travel and you can't read your mail, you must tell them.
+    You must answer your phone and read your mail.
+If you travel and you can't read your mail, you must tell the *Agentur für Arbeit*.
 - **Be flexible**
-    You must be ready to accept jobs that are not ideal.
+    You must be ready to accept jobs that are not exactly what you want.

-If you don't meet those conditions, they can stop paying *ALG I*, sometimes retroactively.[^9]
+If you don't meet those conditions, you can lose your *ALG I*, sometimes retroactively.[^9]

 ### Vacations and travel

-When you receive *ALG I*, you are supposed to look for work.
-Finding work is your full time job.
-If you want to take a vacation or travel, you must ask the *[[Agentur für Arbeit]]*.
-The *Agentur für Arbeit* gives you 20 days of paid vacations.
+When you get *ALG I*, you are supposed to search for a job.
+If you want to travel and have fun, you must ask the *[[Agentur für Arbeit]]*.
+They give you 20 paid vacation days per year.
+You must book vacations in advance.

+In reality, people travel without telling the *Agentur für Arbeit*.
+Usually, they don't notice.

 You can also pause your *ALG I* and take a longer unpaid vacation.[^29]

 You can travel to find work in another EU or [[EEA]] country.
 You must ask the *Agentur für Arbeit* first.[^7] You receive *ALG I* while you travel to find work.

 People often travel without telling the *Agentur für Arbeit*.
-Most of the time, they don't notice.
 If they call you for an appointment, and they learn that you are on a beach in Spain, they can cut your unemployment benefits.
+This rarely happens; the *Agentur für Arbeit* books appointments weeks in advance.[^30]

 ### Sickness and pregnancy